 COMING SOON: Emergency Broadband Benefit Program.
 The Federal Communications Commission (FCC) Emergency Broadband Benefit (EBB) will make $3.2 billion available to qualifying households to lower the cost of high-speed internet service, providing discounts on internet service bills and an opportunity for a computer or tablet.
 The EBB program is similar to the Lifeline program with expanded eligibility, vendors, and subsidies.
 We encourage you to develop a plan now to support patients to apply promptly after the application period is announced by the end of April; funds are expected to go quickly.

 Funding and Opportunities

-DOJ Services for Victims of Human Trafficking – March 2.
+DOJ Services for Victims of Human Trafficking – Extended to April 16.
 The U.S. Department of Justice (DOJ) will make 27 awards of up to $800,000 each, for direct services to victims of human trafficking.
 Eligible applicants include state, local, and tribal governments, public housing authorities, and nonprofit organizations, with priority given to rural areas.
-A separate but related funding notice, DOJ Housing Assistance Grants for Victims of Human Trafficking – March 1, will invest $15 million in 25 awards for programs that provide transitional housing and financial assistance.
+A separate but related funding notice, DOJ Housing Assistance Grants for Victims of Human Trafficking – Extended to April 16, will invest $15 million in 25 awards for programs that provide transitional housing and financial assistance.

 Rural Health Research

 Research in this section is provided by the HRSA/FORHP-supported Rural Health Research Gateway.
 Sign up to receive alerts when new publications become available.